-Subpart 9 authorizes the Teacher Education Assistance for College and Higher Education (TEACH) Grant program, which is a service payback program.21 The program provides scholarships of \$4,000 per year to undergraduate and graduate students who are preparing for a career in teaching.22 Recipients are required to teach in a high-need subject23 in a high-poverty elementary or secondary school for four years within eight years after completing their course of study.
-If recipients do not fulfill their service requirement, TEACH grants are converted to Federal Direct Unsubsidized Stafford Loans, with interest accrued from the date each grant was awarded.
+Subpart 9 authorizes the Teacher Education Assistance for College and Higher Education (TEACH) Grant program, which is a service payback program.
+The program provides scholarships of \$4,000 per year to undergraduate and graduate students who are preparing for a career in teaching.
+Recipients are required to teach for four years in a high-need field at an elementary or secondary school that serves low-income students within eight years of completing their course of study.
+If recipients do not fulfill their service requirement, their TEACH grants are converted into Federal Direct Unsubsidized Loans, which must be repaid in full including interest that would have accrued since the grants' disbursement.